jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

   - e.g., adding eventListener to outermost event allows `event.target.id` to identify inner nested elements that are clicked
     - `event.currentTarget.id` will always be the element with the eventListener (i.e., the outer element)
     - Note:  `this` (if using a function expression) will be the same as `event.currentTarget`
+      - `this` has the value `event.currentTarget` (which will be the same as `event.target` if the event listener is attached to the same element)
+      - `event.target` will be the clicked element (if the listener is attached to a parrent)

 - events propogate in 3 phases:
   - event "capturing":
     - the event always starts at `window`, goes to `document`, continues to get passed inwards to `target`